Home » Blog » Anti-Aging Weight Loss » Nootropics for Weight Loss: Helpful or Harmful?

 Common issues include increased heart rate, trouble sleeping, and upset stomach.

-Nootropics may also potentially interact with medications and/or other dietary supplements.
+Nootropics may also potentially interact with medications and other dietary supplements.

-As always, be sure to consult your healthcare provider prior to adding nootropics or dietary supplements to your wellness routine.
+As always, be sure to consult your healthcare provider before adding nootropics or dietary supplements to your wellness routine.

 Nootropics may have some potential benefits for weight loss, however, they are not effective on their own.